Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 ![](../assets/shape_wireframe.png)

-Note how this shape takes the exact same coordinates as `LineStrip`, but draws one more line, connecting the last to the first vertex.
+Note how this shape takes the same coordinates as `LineStrip`, but draws one more line, connecting the last to the first vertex.

 #### Triangle